8 fast food chicken sandwiches you will never eat again!

 Which one would you pluck from the past?

 The internet is divided.
 There is a heated debate, with harsh words being lobbied by both sides.
-Of course, we are talking about chicken sandwiches. #ChickenSandwichTwitter has dominated the social media platform over the last couple of days, spurred by the launch of the Popeyes chicken sandwich.
-It was a golden-fried gauntlet thrown down at the feet of Chick-Fil-A.
+Of course, we are talking about chicken sandwiches. #ChickenSandwichTwitter, spurred by the launch of the Popeyes chicken sandwich, was a golden-fried gauntlet thrown down at the feet of Chick-Fil-A.

 Fans of both franchises settled into their trenches and thus began the great poultry sandwich war.
 Then, Wendy's got into the melee.
-It has only grown from there.
+It only grew from there.

 We are not here to settle the Chicken Sandwich Skirmish of 2019.
 We'd rather memorialize those chicken sandwiches we have lost over the years.
 Here are some of our favorites that come to mind.
 Of course, every chain still offers some kind of chicken sandwich, but we're talking specifics here.